Skip to main content

 • The emergency use of PAXLOVID is only authorized for the duration of the declaration that circumstances exist justifying the authorization of the emergency use of drugs and biological products during the COVID-19 pandemic under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the declaration is terminated or authorization revoked sooner.

-This means PAXLOVID may be right for them.
+PAXLOVID may be right for certain patients at high risk

 Icons_card_3

-According to the Centers for Disease Control and Prevention (CDC), your risk of progressing to severe COVID-19 may be increased if:
+According to the Centers for Disease Control and Prevention (CDC), the risk of progressing to severe COVID-19 may be increased if:

-• You have one or more of the common high-risk factors below
+• The patient has one or more of the common high-risk factors below

-• You are unvaccinated or not up-to-date with vaccinations against COVID-19
+• The patient is unvaccinated or not up to date with vaccinations against COVID-19

-• You experience healthcare access inequities due to race, ethnicity, disability, or where you live or work
+• They experience healthcare access inequities due to race, ethnicity, disability, or where they live or work

-Your risk may also be increased by other factors not listed on this page, so be sure to discuss all of your health conditions and lifestyle factors with your healthcare professional.
+The risk may also be increased by other factors not listed on this page, so be sure to discuss all health conditions and lifestyle factors with a healthcare professional.

 Expand all